cekrem/cekrem.github.io/content/posts/canonicalise-dont-remember-kotlin.md

 }
 ```

-Two code paths == two "rememberings".
-And Every™ future code path is one more chance to forget, in case you missed the first ones.
+The problem with this approach is that Every™ future code path is one more chance to forget, in case you missed the present ones.
+And the third call site, as the story goes, _didn't_ call `mergeBySku()` which is why we ended up with cart items that were not merged as they should be.

 (Again: not blaming anyone for writing it this way.
 The first time you need a merged list, the obvious move is the obvious move — you call `mergeBySku()` and move on with your life.
 The alarm should go off the _second_ time someone writes the same incantation in a different file.
 It usually doesn't.
 The shape of the code is what's wrong here, not the people working in it or the implementations themselves.)